 What is a bone mineral density test?
 Is it painful?

 A bone mineral density (BMD) test is the best way to determine your bone health.
 This test can identify osteoporosis, determine your risk for fractures (broken bones), and measure your response to osteoporosis treatment.
 The most widely recognized BMD test is called a dual-energy x-ray absorptiometry, or DXA test.
-The test is safe and painless, a bit like having an x-ray, but with much less exposure to radiation.
+The test is painless, a bit like having an x-ray, but with much less exposure to radiation.
 It can measure bone density at your hip and spine and takes only 15 minutes to complete.
 For a DXA test, you will be asked to lie on a table while a machine above you measures your bone density.

 If I am diagnosed with osteoporosis, what should I do next?